brynrgnzls/demo-repo/NOTES.md

 git checkout [name]
   - changes branch

 git checkout -b [name]
   - crates a branch and changes to that branch

 git branch -d [name]
   - deletes a local branch

+git reset [name]
+  - unstage a file or all of files using

+git reset HEAD@{[number]}
+  - undo the commit by a number

+git reset [hash]
+  - undo the commit or move to a spefied commit using hash from 'git log'

+git add -p [name]
+  - adds a stage on a patch level (portion of code)

+git merge --abort
+  - aborts a merge

+git mergetool
+  - opens up a visual code conflict resolver

+git push origin [branch1]:[branch2]
+  - pushes current branch1 to a remote branch2

+NOTE:
+  Perfect Commit Mesage
+    - Subject: consice summary of what happened
+    - Body:
+        => What is different from before
+        => What's the reason for the change
+        => Anything to watch out for / anything particularly remarkable

+  Merge Conflict
+    - occurs when code is integrated from different source
+    -